Reventh/briar-email/README.md

 It was a challenge to create template that works perfectly and looks beautiful on all desktop clients, mobile applications and web clients such as Gmail, Outlook.com, Yahoo etc.

 ## What we have prepared for you?
-When you clone this repository you should get `index.html` file, `img` folder with images used on this template.
+When you clone this repository you should get `index.html` file, `mailchimp.html` file and `img` folder with images used on this template.

 ## What to do before you send your emails?
 Don’t forget to change content.
 Blocks in this template can be reused for new sections, you can move and remove them if you want.